-Natural History / Ornithology: I am fascinated by secretive songbird species that inhabit dense forested thickets.
-I collect and analyze data to test hypotheses about the proximate and ultimate causes of their behavior— a field of science called Ethology (see Tinbergen’s four questions).
-The Nightingale-Thrushes (Aves: Turdidae: Catharus) are my favorite study system.
+Ornithology.
+I am fascinated by secretive species that inhabit dense forests and thickets, about which little is known on account of these circumstances.
+I wonder what they are up to, and how they got that way.
+After reading all of the literature that I can find, I collect and analyze original data to learn even more.
+The Nightingale-Thrushes (Aves: Turdidae: Catharus, Hylocichla) are my favorite study system.
 I have traveled to many spectacular places in pursuit of them, from Newfoundland and Labrador in Canada, to the Darién Gap in Colombia and Panama.

 PhD Candidate, Drexel University